 5. Once the mushrooms are cleaned, pat them dry with a paper towel or a clean cloth.
 It is important to remove any excess moisture to prevent them from becoming soggy when cooked.

-See also Can you cook a ham in the instant pot
+See also Can you cook a hot pocket in the oven

 By following these proper cleaning techniques, you can ensure that your mushrooms are clean and ready to be cooked or stuffed with delicious fillings!